 The current state of long-term governance

-We see two important and related ways in which our current institutions could be underperforming when it comes to safeguarding and benefiting the long-term future.
-The first is broad but perhaps very prevalent: political short-termism, the tendency of political institutions to prioritise near-term benefits over larger long-term benefits.
+We see two important and related ways in which our current institutions could be under-performing when it comes to safeguarding and benefiting the long-term future.
+The first is broad but perhaps very prevalent: political short-termism, the tendency of political institutions to prioritize near-term benefits over larger long-term benefits.
 The second is more specific and, to some extent, a symptom of the first: poor institutions and governance surrounding existential risks.

-Political short-termism is characterised by political processes that give priority to near-term benefits over larger long-term benefits.
+Political short-termism is characterized by political processes that give priority to near-term benefits over larger long-term benefits.
 Governments run in the present are elected by and accountable to people currently alive.
 In many cases, however, their incentives act on a much shorter time scale.
 In particular, elected officials work in relatively short election cycles, lasting just a few years at most, which creates short-term incentives for re-election.
 As a result, it is plausible that many policy and decision makers are concerned primarily with the impacts of their actions on the scale of just a few years.